Back to Blog

 To obtain a NISS, you will need to have a valid residence permit and have paid at least six months of tax contributions to the state.

 You will need to visit your nearest Segurança Social and fill out one of two social security applications based on your employment contract.
-You will also need to present the specific supporting documentation outlined above.
+You will also need to present the specific necessary documents outlined above.
 Make sure you submit all these documents, including Form RV1009/2009 for employees in Portugal.

 Once you have obtained your NISS, you will be able to access social security services through the social security system, make social security payments, and receive various benefits.

-Please note that if a legal representative or an employer is making the request, the foreign citizen must authorize the legal representative to apply for the allocation of a Social Security Identification Number (NISS) on his/her behalf.
+Please note that if a legal representative or an employer is making the request, the foreign citizen must authorize the legal representative to apply for the allocation of a Social Security Identification Number (NISS) and act on his/her behalf within the European Union.

 The legal representative will have to show his identification document (Passport, residence permit, or other civil identification document of the country of origin) and an authenticated copy of the civil identification document of the person for whom they are requesting the NISS.